jalkwefrgerged/scratch2/README.md

-Below is the same analysis **enhanced** with specialized details from your additional notes—such as market interest, feasibility of separation, viability, optionality, identification criteria, annual review processes, value drivers, and the importance of a data room.
-These refinements help ensure the CIDI’s response thoroughly addresses every aspect of **identifying separable and marketable franchise components** under requirement (i).
+Below is an updated analysis that **incorporates specific language** about market interest, feasibility of separation, viability, optionality, identification criteria, annual review processes, value drivers, synergy considerations, FMU dependencies, data room preparations, and other key points you highlighted.
+This ensures the response thoroughly addresses the requirement to identify franchise components that are **currently separable and marketable** in a timely manner in resolution.

 ---